Allocator Architecture

 | Unconstrained | alloc+168 | No constraint chain (vreg+144 == NULL) | 1st |

-| LargeVec | stack-local | Width > 4 registers; merged into VeryHigh after classification | (merged) |
+| LargeVec | arena-allocated through the OCG slab allocator (vtable slot +24) | Width > 4 registers; merged into VeryHigh after classification | (merged) |

 Simplify phase: Lists are drained in order Unconstrained, VeryHigh, High.
 Each vreg is popped, processed by sub_93F130 (which computes final ordering metadata), and pushed onto the assignment stack at alloc+744.